Looking to leave your office desk behind?

 Be able to separate your work life from your home life

 Generally speaking, working from home means that you have more control over your environment.
 You wave goodbye to the daily commute and, oftentimes, any office politics.
 But despite these benefits, there are some drawbacks too.
 You will have to deal with working on your own, and you may find that lonely.
 What's more, if you're not a highly scheduled person, you may struggle when it comes to being productive outside an office setting.

 Taking the leap and becoming a remote worker is a huge deal.
 Before you make this decision, take some time to ponder if it's right for you.
 Consider your strengths and your weaknesses and whether or not you think you can adapt to the new way of life.
 It may help to get a second opinion from friends or family members who know you best.
 Your ability to succeed here will depend on your personality and work style.

 Tailor your CV to suit remote work

-When you have done that, go over the document again and incorporate skills and experience that are specific to remote work.
-Do you have experience taking video conferences?
+When you've done that, go over the document again and incorporate skills and experience that are specific to remote work.
+Do you have experience of holding video conferences?
 Do you currently use a workflow management tool, such as Asana or Trello?
 Are you confident in managing your own workload and organising your time?

-When you have asked yourself these crucial questions (and answered 'yes' to some of them), update your CV.
+When you've asked yourself these crucial questions (and answered "yes" to some of them), update your CV.
 When writing your previous role descriptions, include information about how you communicate with your team online.
-Within the skills section, highlight that you can use certain programmes, understand video conferencing or have a specific way of managing your time.
+Within the skills section of your CV, highlight that you can use certain programmes, understand video conferencing, or have a specific way of managing your time.

-The key is to demonstrate that you are not only qualified for the job, but that you are also prepared to do it remotely.
+The key is to demonstrate that you're not only qualified for the job, but that you are also ready to do it remotely.

 Check out the best sites for remote roles